-StackPath offers a free custom SSL certificate to help protect your web traffic through your site's domain.
+StackPath offers a free SSL certificate to help protect your web traffic through your site's domain.
 This article will show you how to request and validate the Free StackPath SSL Certificate and delivery your content over HTTPS.

 - Login to the StackPath Control Panel